 Also worth a mention is Bulone Resort’s spacious seaside restaurant offering a full Thai menu along with solid breakfasts, a kids’ menu, sandwiches on house-baked baguettes and a few other Western dishes in the 100 to 250 baht range.
 If you’re really hungry, go for the huge pile of deep-fried chicken and fries in the “Bulone special”.
 You’ll also find quality espresso and cappuccino along with eight flavours of ice cream scooped out at the on-site minimart, but the Muslim owners sell only cans of beer and no liquor.

 Bulon’s number of bars had doubled since our last visit, from one to two.
 Along the cross-island lane behind Panka Noi Bay, longstanding Coconut Bar entices passersby with Bob Marley tunes, fresh coconuts with rum and cold beer that you can enjoy on a spacious terrace or loft with floor cushions.
 Over on the trail from Panka Yai Bay to Mango Bay, the newer Mango Bar has stools lining a long bar overlooking a rubber farm.
 Its laid-back owners are quite the multi-taskers, offering everything from Western breakfast to cocktails to pad Thai and tents that can be rented out if you’re on a budget.

-Expect virtually every restaurant to be closed down if you visit Bulon in low season.
-Even in late October, we once found ourselves wandering around asking the locals if anyone could cook us a meal.
+Expect virtually every restaurant to be closed if you visit Bulon in low season.
+Even in October, we once found ourselves wandering around asking the locals if anyone could cook us a meal.